Previous In-House ExhibitionsBack to Exhibitions

 May 2023 to March 2024

-This exhibition takes us on a journey through time, from the mid-nineteenth century to the end of the twentieth century, to explore what happened to Chinese immigrant workers after the completion of the Canadian Pacific Railway, which they helped to build.
-It offers a new perspective on the history and contributions of Chinese immigrants in Canada by profiling those workers who became merchants.
-Showcasing materials from Peel's Chinese Experience in Canada Collection, the curator examines the distinctive socio-economic landscape where this dynamic group carved out their own niche and quietly propelled the Western Canadian economy.
-Their business ventures are explored through rare archival documents and images collected over a decade by the curator through a community-based process and through the ongoing acquisition efforts of the Peel library.
+This exhibition took us on a journey through time, from the mid-nineteenth century to the end of the twentieth century, to explore what happened to Chinese immigrant workers after the completion of the Canadian Pacific Railway, which they helped to build.
+It offered a new perspective on the history and contributions of Chinese immigrants in Canada by profiling those workers who became merchants.
+Showcasing materials from Peel's Chinese Experience in Canada Collection, the curator examined the distinctive socio-economic landscape where this dynamic group carved out their own niche and quietly propelled the Western Canadian economy.
+Their business ventures were explored through rare archival documents and images collected over a decade by the curator through a community-based process and through the ongoing acquisition efforts of the Peel library.
 In addition to the main exhibition in Bruce Peel Special Collections, there was a summary exhibition on the main floor of Rutherford South from May to September 2023.
-Group exhibition visits are hosted in Cantonese, Mandarin, and English on Monday afternoons by Helen Cheung, Jeff Papineau, and Michaela Morrow.
-This multi-award-winning exhibition catalogue is now out of print.
+Group exhibition visits were hosted in Cantonese, Mandarin, and English on Monday afternoons by Helen Cheung, Jeff Papineau, and Michaela Morrow.
+The multi-award-winning exhibition catalogue is out of print.

 Written by Helen Kwan Yee Cheung, designed by Kevin Zak, and edited by Cheryl Cundell, the Mercantile Mobility catalogue won two Awards of Excellencein both the book and exhibition catalogue categories–as well as Honorable Mention in the categories of cover design for both books and exhibition catalogues, a quadfecta in the annual UCDA Design Competition (Atlanta, Georgia, 2023) from the University & College Designers Association.